s3500659/PostgresEFSample/README.md

 # PostgresEFSample
-Learning and experimenting with APIs, PostgreSQL, Entity Framework, unit testing with XUnit and Moq.
+Learning and experimenting with APIs, PostgreSQL, Entity Framework, unit testing with XUnit, Moq and AutoMapper.